Bharti Retail appoints Walmart’s Craig Wimsatt as advisor

 (Edited by Joby Puthuparampil Johnson)

-Bharti Retail Ltd. is engaged in foods and staples retailing.
-It offers products through stores, supermarkets and hyper markets.
-The company offers its products under the brand name is Easyday.
-The company was founded in 2007 and is based in Delhi, India.
-Bharti Retail Ltd. Its operates as a subsidiary of Cedar Support Services Ltd.
+Bharti Retail Ltd. (formerly known as Bharti Retail Pvt.
+Ltd.) owns and operates retail stores.
+It offers food and grocery categories, fresh fruits and vegetables, meat and poultry, dairy products, staples, fast-moving consumer goods (FMCG) and processed foods, electronics and appliances, clothing and footwear, furniture and furnishing and other household articles.
+It offers products through stores, supermarkets and hypermarkets.
+The firm also offers its products under the brand name Easyday.
+The company was founded in 2007 and is based in Gurgaon, Haryana with an additional office in Mumbai.
+Bharti Retail Ltd. operates as a subsidiary of Bharti Enterprises Ltd.